BryanNemesis/SampleBoi/README.md

 App is now accessible under localhost:5173.

+To add some samples, run pdm run manage.py add_samples inside the api container.

 ## Development of api

 In the API, PDM is used as package manager.
 This means that some stuff is done differently than usually.